victorrgez/terraform/README.md

 - [ ] How to create/choose workspace
 - [ ] What is exactly terraform module
 - [ ] Difference between variables and locals --> Variables cannot use functions.
 Variables global-scoped.
 Locals only within module.
-- [ ] How to use conditionals
-- [ ] What happens when two merge two map(string) variables with the same name in both?

 Done:
 - [X] See more options for outputs.tf
 - [X] Move boot disk from VM to persistent_disks.tf
+- [X] What happens when two merge two map(string) variables with the same name in both?
 - [X] Create subnets manually
 - [X] How to use loops
+- [X] How to use conditionals
 - [X] Use variable as list (for example subnet ips) and decide which one you want to assign
 - [X] ....